nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 airport closest to that position.
 These two methods sometimes deliver conflicting airground status leading to the late departure/early arrival issue that we observe.

-The solution includes introducing new module(s) for encapsulating the all existing and new rules for determining current airground status of a flight.
-The allows rigous testing as well as providing a centralized location for this.
-This is to ensure consistent evaluation of the current airground status of a flight throughout the hyperfeed codebase.
+We need to encapsulate these rules into a specific module whose purpose is to compute airground flag for a position.
+This serves as a single place where all the rules reside for ease of unit testing as well as maintaining the rules.
+This ensures consistent evaluation of the current airground status for a position throughout the hyperfeed codebase.

 ## Phase 2: